How we're improving race equality

 Since the publication of our Race Equality Strategy and Action Plan we have been taking actions to improve race equality at Sheffield.

 Following an extensive consultation with BAME students and staff and specifically targets issues of under-representation, progression and attainment.
 One of our key objectives is to close the differential award (attainment) gap for BAME students at the University, which stood at 8.5 per cent in 2018.

 Race equality programme for all new students

 In 2019–20 we implemented a three-phase race equality programme for all new students.
-This is being adapted to work via an online delivery model for the 2020–21 academic year.
 The programme includes:

 - An animated video played during welcome talks to introduce new students to the history of race-related issues in the UK

 - Lectures that were facilitated by student champions to explore this issue further

 - Race conversations that were shaped by feedback and comments received from the previous phases where students could explore key issues on racism in more detail

 In 2020, this programme was delivered virtually to over 700 students, including Students’ Union society leaders, sports club committee members and student ambassadors.